-- 1. The accuser and the accused student each have the opportunity to attend a hearing before a properly trained hearing panel that protects the safety of victims and promotes accountability. - 2.
-The accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present. - UNT Dallas will allow for timely access to the accuser, the accused and appropriate officials to any information that will be used after the fact-finding investigation but during formal and informal disciplinary meeting and hearings;

-- 4. The University's disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - 5.
-The University provides the accuser and accused the same opportunities to have an advisor present during a disciplinary proceeding.
+- The accuser and the accused student each have the opportunity to attend a hearing before a properly trained hearing panel_that protects the safety of victims and promotes accountability. - 2.
+The accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present. - UNT Dallas will allow for timely access to the accuser, the accused, and appropriate officials to any information that will be used after the fact-finding investigation but during formal and informal disciplinary meeting and hearings; - 4.
+UNT Dallas disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - 5.
+UNT Dallas provides the accuser and accused with the same opportunities to have an advisor present during a disciplinary proceeding.
 The accuser and the accused student each have the opportunity to be advised by a personal advisor of their choice, at any stage of the process and to be accompanied by that advisor at any meeting or proceeding.
-An advisor may only consult and advise his or her advisee, but not speak for the advisee at any meeting or hearing.
-An advisor will provided by the university to a party who does not obtain one; - 6.
-A student conduct decision is based on the preponderance of evidence standard (i.e., more likely than not to have occurred) standard. - 7.
+An advisor may only consult and advise their advisee, but not speak for the

+- advisee at any meeting or hearing.
+An advisor will be provided by UNT Dallas to a party who does not have one; - A student conduct decision is based on the preponderance of evidence standard (i.e., more likely than not to have occurred) standard. - 7.
 The accuser and the accused will be notified simultaneously in writing of the result of any disciplinary proceeding; as well as any changes to those results or disciplinary actions prior to the time that such results become final; and - 8.
-The accuser and the accused each have the right to appeal the outcome of the hearing and will be notified simultaneously in writing, of any change to the result prior to the time that it becomes final and of the result after the appeal is resolved.
+The accuser and the accused each have the right to appeal the outcome of the hearing and will be notified simultaneously in writing of any change to the result prior to the time that it becomes final and of the result after the appeal is resolved.